Linux-project/rclone-wiki/Third-Party-Integrations-with-rclone.md

 HashBackup is an efficient multi-threaded command-line backup system for Linux, FreeBSD, and OSX.

 Features: scales to huge backups, multiple versions of files, file retention, combining small files into larger arc files, splitting huge files, variable-block dedup, local encryption, mountable backups (fuse), backup verification, and support for many storage systems: local disks, Amazon S3, Google Storage, Backblaze B2, Rackspace Cloud Files, WebDAV, ftp, rsync, ssh, and imap/email.
+Backups are sent to one or more destinations as the backup occurs and new destinations are automatically populated with earlier backup data.
 Rclone can be used as a transport protocol for storage systems not natively supported by HashBackup.

 ## rhttpserve ##